liirene1/aapi-case-tracking/README.md

   bar/arrow button in the middle to expand map to full screen, bar to move to the right, arrow button changes direction

 Next #2:
-1. Admin can edit or delete own article.
+1. Add auth - only admin can add articles.
+Admin can edit or delete own article.
 Superadmin can edit or delete any
 2. Article View - how to handle next 25 - scroll fetch?
 3. When user clicks on pin on map, article view (appears if hidden) & changes to articles for that location (link on top to refresh to all locations)